nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_and_dfu/fw_update.rst

       *** Booting Zephyr OS build ...  ***
       ...

-You can test that the bootloader no longer boots images signed with the earlier keys by uploading an image signed with one of them.
+To test that the bootloader no longer boots images signed with the earlier keys, upload an image signed with one of them.

-1. To do this, recompile the application with the following options:
+1. Recompile the application with the following options:

    .. code-block:: console

       CONFIG_SB_SIGNING_KEY_FILE="/path/to/priv_b.pem"
       CONFIG_FW_INFO_FIRMWARE_VERSION=3

 #.
-To facilitate testing, you can use nrfjprog to program this image directly into a slot:
+To facilitate testing, use nrfjprog to program this image directly into a slot:

    .. code-block:: console